 Noah came to Stanford this weekend.
 Noah is a 10 year old boy I met at the Ronald McDonald house that was receiving an experimental drug for his stomach cancer.
 Nolan and I send each other gifts (see August 7, 2018).

 After school, my mom and I drove from Pleasanton to Stanford.
-We met Noah at a seafood restaurant.
+We met Nolan at a seafood restaurant.
 His mom was so excited to see me.
-Noah had to draw a lot of blood so he was pretty tired.
+Nolan had to draw a lot of blood so he was pretty tired.
 He almost fell asleep while eating his food.

 After saying goodbye, we drove back home.